mattpannella/pupdate/README.md

 ## Jotego Cores Analogizer Setup

 To set your global configuration for the Analogizer in Jotego's Cores just go to `Pocket Setup` > `Jotego Analogizer Config` and it will walk you through the available settings.
+The settings will be saved to the correct location, so you don't need to do anything else.
 For more help please refer to his github repo.

 ## Troubleshooting